 BabelEdit keeps track of amount of translations used.
 A quota is included in every license — even the trial license gets a small quota for exploring the feature.
-You can use the feature as long as the quota is not reached.
+You can use the feature as long as the quota is not depleted.
 After that you can extend the quota by purchasing a machine translation package.

-The translation quota is calculated in characters of the primary language
+The translation quota is calculated in characters of the primary language used for the

 Hello World! counts as 12 characters.
 The number of characters in

 the result does not matter.

 The quota is also calculated per translation service.
 E.g. if you request the translation from DeepL and Google in the suggestions view, it counts twice — even it the translation result is the same.
 This is simply because we have to pay both services for the translation.

-BabelEdit submits the text of the primary language to our service and we submit it from here to the 3rd party translation services we use.
+BabelEdit submits the text of the primary language to our service, and we submit it from here to the 3rd party translation services we use.
 We cache the response we receive from the service for faster delivery in the future.
 If you want to remove your cached translations, please send us a notice using the Help button in the lower right corner.